sapio-lang/sapio/cli/README.md

 the PSBT and are labeled unverified in the review.
 These checks do not establish chain inclusion or whether an output remains unspent.

+The `--yes` approval step applies to the local private-key command `signer sign`.
+`emulator sign` remains a noninteractive covenant-oracle request: `sign_checked` checks that the response preserves the transaction and its metadata, but does not approve its outputs or fees.
+Callers must review those before requesting emulator signatures; this command does not provide the local signer's fee review.

 ## Explain a contract

 Inspect a compiled artifact without a wallet, signer connection, or CLI configuration: